EDNA MAHAN CORRECTIONAL FACILITY FOR WOMEN THEATRE PROGRAM

-MTC's cast is on the Inside and Outside of the prison walls.
-Our cast consists of incarcerated and formerly incarcerated women, as well as men and women theatre activitsts.
+For the last 6 years, MTC rehearses as volunteers at The Edna Mahan Correctional Facility for Women in New Jersey.
 MTC uses theatre to educate about mass incarceration, and the oppressions caused by larger systems around intersections of white privilege, race, class gender and sexual orientation.
-MTC performs the work of the women of Edna Mahan in the community to raise awareness about re-entry, and create action to change how women come back to their communities after they serve their time.
-The women of the Edna Mahan Theatre Program also perform in the prison to share their knowledge, and create change with other incarcerated women.
+This provides a context for the women who are incarcerated to write about their life experieces.
+The women of the Edna Mahan Theatre Program perform in the prison to share their knowledge, and create change with other incarcerated women.

 DISMANTLING THE RACISM MACHINE A MANUAL AND TOOLBOX by Dr. Karen Gaffney - This interactive 90 minute show is designed to illustrate how racism was invented, and how the patterns of white supremacy and patriarchy continue to show up in our personal lives, laws and policies.

 NJ is one of the most diverse states but also one of the most racially

 segregated states in the US.
 Why don't we talk about this?
 Nationally, white household wealth is almost 13 times that of black household wealth and more than 10 times that of Latinx household wealth.

 White women have benefited the most from Affirmative Action and yet are the most vocal about ending Affirmative Action.
 How come?
 Who gets ignored when feminism is not intersectional?
 How do I talk about this?